athms/hcprep/README.md

 Choose the region based on your [location](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html).

 ## 4. Basic Usage

-HCPrep already contains .npy-files with the subject-IDs of 1000 participants for each of the seven tfMRI tasks of the HCP tfMRI data.
-These can be found in the subject_ids directory.
+HCPrep already contains the subject-IDs of 1000 participants for each of the seven tfMRI tasks of the HCP tfMRI data.
+These can be found in the `subject_ids` directory.
+If more IDs are required, these can retrieved with the `retrieve_hcp_subject_ids` function of the `download` module.

 ### 4.1 Downloading the data
 The tfMRI data of a subject can be downloaded to a local machine as follows: